 - Use the formula keyword + republic.
 Adding the word “republic” to the keyword implies that your blog is for a niche audience.
 Some examples include datarepublic.com (Data analytics) and nutritionrepublic.com.au (Nutrition).

 - Use the formula simply + keyword.
 Adding “simply” to the keyword is an established naming convention.
-Some examples are simplyrecipes.com (Recipes) and simplycycling.org (on traveling and cycling).
+Some examples are simplyrecipes.com (Recipes) and simplycycling.org (on travelling and cycling).

 5. Check for Copyright and Registered Trademarks